thecredibleway/thecredibleway-com/docs/faq/questions/would-you-sacrifice-your-child-if-god-asked.md

 of biblical characters like Abraham but is ultimately fulfilled in God's sacrifice of His own Son for the of humanity.

-Let us dive deeper into what this sacrifice represents, how it shapes our understanding of God's love, and what our response should be.
+Let us dive deeper into what this sacrifice represents, how it shapes our understanding of God's love and what our response should be.

 ## Sacrificial Love - A Concept Rooted in Scripture